Search-optimized content preview

 Sanding is often a strong option when:

 If boards are severely damaged, isolated repairs may be recommended before sanding.
+Start with hardwood floor repair if you see cracked boards, pet stains, loose sections, or water damage in one area.

 What to expect during a sanding project